ansible/ansible/rst/playbooks.rst

      - include: handlers/handlers.yml

 You can mix in includes along with your regular non-included tasks and handlers.

+Note that you can not conditionally path the location to an include file, like you can with 'vars_files'.
+If you find yourself needing to do this, consider how you can restructure your playbook to be more class/role oriented.

 Using Includes To Assign Classes of Systems